 Ko-Imari Cylindrical Teabowl with Reed Design in Underglaze Cobalt

-SOLD OUTAn Imari ware cylindrical teabowl baked from the end of the 17th century to the 18th century.
-It is inferred that it was made at the Kihara kiln in the former Hirado domain, which originally baked Karatsu ware, or the kilns around it.
-Although it is not a raw glaze applied ( which is the glazing technique applied to early Imari ware), it has an elegant bowl that retains its early taste.
+An Imari ware cylindrical teabowl baked from the 17th century to the 18th century.
+It is inferred that it was made at the Kihara kiln in the former Hirado domain, which originally baked Karatsu ware or its kilns.
+Although it was not raw glazing (glazing before biscuit, applied to Early Imari ware), it has an elegant bowl that retains its early taste.

 The cylindrical bowls often come in small sizes, but this one has a sufficient calibre and is ideal for making tea.
-Except for some kiln scratches, the condition is extremely good.
+Except for some kiln scratches, the condition is excellent.

 W10cm×H8cm